-OVC manages grants to improve services for victims of crime in tribal communities, including the Tribal Victim Services Set-Aside grant program.
-Learn more.
+OVC manages grants to improve services for victims of crime in Tribal communities, including the Tribal Victim Services Set-Aside grant program.

 Resources for Professionals

-This program provides tribal law enforcement agencies with access national crime information systems.
-Under the Tribal Access Program, OVC funds provide kiosks, software, training, and more to tribal nations to help protect crime victims.
+This program provides Tribal law enforcement agencies with access to national crime information systems.
+Under the Tribal Access Program, OVC funds provide kiosks, software, training, and more to Tribal nations to help protect crime victims.

 The Center's services include support for American Indian and Alaska Native communities with the financial management and reporting requirements of their OVC award, individualized financial training and technical assistance, and financial needs assessments.

-This video series provides guidance and best practices for criminal justice personnel, victim advocates, and allied professionals who work with victims of sexual assault in Indian Country.
+This video series provides guidance and best practices for criminal justice personnel, victim advocates, and allied professionals who work with victims of sexual assault in American Indian and Alaska Native communities.

 This video series weaves Native stories and cultural practices from across the Nation to show many of the ways children, families, and communities are healing from drug endangerment.